-Water, internet, phones, and electricity are major factors in the event of a major utilities outage.
+A major utilities outage occurs when KPSAHS loses access to water, internet, phones, and/or electricity.
 If there is a utility outage, the following will occur:

-• An overhead announcement will alert staff to the issue, or staff will walk to each classroom / office with further instructions.

-- Students to remain in place until further instructions. - Administration will determine if an evacuation is necessary.
+- 1. An overhead announcement will alert students, employees, and visitors to the issue or staff will walk to each classroom/office with further instructions. - 2.
+Students are to remain in place until further instructions. - 3.
+Administration will determine if an evacuation is necessary.